 }

 Occasionally, you may need to perform a series of tasks regardless of whether an exception is thrown.
 For these situations, you have the finally keyword.
-To complete the example, it would look like this:
+To complete the example from above, a good use of the finally block would look something like this:

 public function myMethod() {